marcopixel/monstercat-visualizer/README.md

 If you still have issues or a bug, please report them [here](https://github.com/MarcoPixel/Monstercat-Visualizer/issues).
 Be sure to include details like the operating system, Rainmeter version and logs so we can help you as much as we can.

 You can also request new features and help them develop by joining the discussion.
-Just add the feature label to your issue and we will have a look!
+Just add the **request label** to your issue and we will have a look!

 #### [Click here to get to the open issues](https://github.com/MarcoPixel/Monstercat-Visualizer/wiki).